MachineLearningLifeScience/poli-docs/docs/protein-optimization/using_poli/the_basics/optimizing_an_objective_function.md

 ## Is aloha registered?

-We can start by checking that the `aloha` problem is indeed among the registered objectives:
+We can start by checking that the `aloha` problem is indeed among the available objectives:

 ```python
 # optimizing_aloha.py